jonathanclare/jonathanclare.github.io/cv/astrosat/notes.md

+## Academic
+* School in St Helens
+* Undergraduate geography degree in Glasgow
+* Exchange in Canada - first experienced computers, email, internet, computers and GIS.
+* Msc in GIS at Leicester - inclination towards the programming side of things
+* Dissertation - build dashboards using Tcl/Tk to map and chart indicators

 ## Career

 * Mapix technologies - Built company website.
 Wrote Avenue scripts in ArcView 3.0 to process and package large hydrographic datasets as shapefiles